medic/cht-core/API_v1.md

 ## POST /api/v1/records

-Create a new record based on form data.
-This assumes a form definition exists on the server side matching the form code.
+Create a new record based on a form.
+This requires a form definition exists on the server side matching the form code.

+Records can be created one of two ways, parsing the form data yourself and submitting a JSON object or by submitting the raw message string.

-### Form Parameters
+### Content-Type: application/x-www-form-urlencoded

+#### Required Fields

 - `message`

   Message string in a supported format like Muvuku or Textforms.

-  If missing `message` parameter then HTTP body should contain parsed form in JSON format including a `reported_date` value.
+Depending if your Medic Mobile instance is configured in forms-only mode or not you might recieve an error if the form is not found.

+- `from`

+  Reporting phone number.

+#### Optional Fields

 - `reported_date`

-  Unix or Moment.js compatible timestamp string of when the message was received on the gateway.
+  Unix or Moment.js compatible timestamp of when the message was received on the gateway.

   Default: now()